pixelbubble/ProtOSINT/README.md

 ProtOSINT is a Python script that helps you investigate Protonmail accounts and ProtonVPN IP addresses.

 ## Description
-This tool can help you in your OSINT investigation on Proton service.
+This tool can help you in your OSINT investigation on Proton service (For educational purposes only).
 ProtOSINT is separated in 3 sub-modules:
 - [1] Test the validity of one protonmail account
 - [2] Try to find if your target have a protonmail account by generating multiple adresses by combining information fields inputted
 - [3] Find if your IP is currently affiliate to ProtonVPN